Cookies

 2nd oldest in Hampshire?

-A HISTORY OF THE ALRESFORD BOWLING CLUB By Lesley Drew
+A HISTORY OF THE ALRESFORD BOWLING CLUB

 Alresford's Bowling Club is reputed to be the second oldest Bowling Club in Hampshire.
-Sadly this cannot be proved, as for some reason there was a break in its activities between the two world wars, and the records only date from the time of the Club's reformation at the end of 1937.
+Sadly, this cannot be proved, as, for some reason there was a break in its activities between the two world wars, and the records only date from the time of the Club's reformation at the end of 1937.

 It is said that bowls were being played in Alresford at the time of the Civil War in 1642.
-The Hampshire Records Office lists Titchfield as the county's oldest Bowling Club, with the date 1620, but the word "club" must be used cautiously, as Royal Statutes between 1388 and 1750 for some reason forbade the existence of organisations for sports or pastimes.
+The Hampshire Records Office lists Titchfield as the county's oldest Bowling Club, with the date 1620, but the word "club" must be used cautiously, as Royal Statutes between 1388 and 1750 for some reason, forbade the existence of organisations for sports or pastimes.
 More probably Titchfield is the oldest Green in the County, in which case Alresford can quickly lay claim to its second position.

 Alresford's historian, the late Dr Isabel Sanderson, discovered the existence of a bowling green in the town in the 17th century.
 An entry in the Minute Book of the Bailiff and Burgesses of New Alresford in 1651 refers to a broken fence belonging to William Langley, between his lands called Marditch, and the lands of John Venables, called The Bowling Close.
 Marditch was one of the Common Fields on the east side of Sun Lane.
 It would appear then, that the 17th century Bowling Close was on the opposite side of the road from the present Bowling Green in Sun Lane.